 In general, the above approach, whilst perfectly correct, very quickly leads to a profusion of calculations and is only practical for a small number of repeats or distinct arguments.

 \begin{pro} Let $a_1,\dots,a_m$ be distinct and let $f(x)$ have a continuous $k_1$th derivative in the interval $[a_{min},a_{max}]$.
 Then

-where the notation $a^{(i)}$ signifies that $a$ appears $i$ times in the list of arguments for the divided difference term. \end{pro} \begin{proof} See Appendix. \end{proof}
+where the notation $a^{(i)}$ signifies that $a$ appears $i$ times in the list of arguments for the divided difference term. \end{pro} \begin{proof} See Appendix A.1. \end{proof}

 We return to the case considered by \cite{Khuong2006} for general $k$.
-Using (4.1) and Proposition 6.1, we may therefore conclude the following proposition giving a concise expression for the density $f_Y(t)$ for $Y=Z+X_2 + \dots + X_k$: \begin{pro} Let $Z_1$ be a random variable having the Erlang distribution with parameters $(m_1,\lambda_1)$ and $X_i$, for $i=2, \dots,k$, be independent exponential random variables with distinct parameters $\lambda_i$.
+Using (4.1) and Proposition 6.1, we may therefore conclude the following proposition giving a concise expression for the density $f_Y(t)$ for $Y=Z+X_2 + \dots + X_k$: \begin{pro} Let $Z_1$ be a random variable having the Erlang distribution with parameters $(m_1,\lambda_1)$ and $X_i$, for $i=2, \dots,k$, be mutually independent exponential random variables with distinct parameters $\lambda_i$ and independent of $Z_1$.
 Then for $e(x)=e^{xt}$, the density $f_Y(t)$ for $Y=Z_1+X_2 + \dots + X_k$ is given by: